Gaurav14cs17/KU_Leuven/TBIR/README.md

+<h1>Requirements are to have the glove models available here: </h1>
+http://nlp.stanford.edu/projects/glove/
+and /questions-words.txt
-Requirements are to have the glove models available here: http://nlp.stanford.edu/projects/glove/ and /questions-words.txt the file has the format of a b c d, where a b c d are pairs of prepared analogies.
+the file has the format of a b c d, where a b c d are pairs of prepared analogies.